Curvature-Free Margulis Lemma for Gromov-Hyperbolic Spaces: Introduction

-This study starts with the simple remark that if two elements, $a$ and $b$, of a discrete subgroup $\Gamma$ of the isometry group of a Hadamard manifold $X$ generate a free group and if their displacements at $x\in X$, that is $d(x, a(x))$ and $d(x, b(x))$, are small, then the entropy of $X$ is big.
-Hence an upper bound on the entropy prevents the subgroup of $\Gamma$ generated by the elements with small displacement at $x$ to be algebraically "big".
-Nevertheless, even in the case of controlled entropy, free-subgroups or free-semigroups do exist but their generators must have large displacements.
-This can be made effective and the next theorem is in this spirit.
+This study starts with the simple remark that if two elements, $a$ and $b$, of a discrete subgroup $ \Gamma $ of the isometry group of a Hadamard manifold $ X $ generate a free group and if their displacements at $ x\in X $, that is $ d(x, ax) $ and $ d(x, bx) $, are small, then the entropy of $ X $ is big.
+Hence an upper bound on the entropy prevents the subgroup of $ \Gamma $ generated by the elements with small displacement at $ x $ to be algebraically "big".
+Nevertheless, even in the case of controlled entropy, free-subgroups or free-semigroups do exist but their generators must have large displacements.\\ Conversely, if the asymptotic displacements of two independent elements $a$ and $b$ of $ \Gamma $ are bounded from below, then there exist bounded powers of $a$ and $b$ which generate a free semi-group (see Proposition \ref{granddeplacementx}).
+This underlines the importance of computing a universal lower bound of the asymptotic displacements of all the torsion-free elements of the group (see Theorems \ref{intro:minorsystglobale0} and \ref{Cat2}).